Alaska Airlines fleet: All-Boeing fleet

 After Alaska merged with Virgin America on January 11, 2018, it took possession of its fleet of Airbus aircraft.
 Over time, the airline slowly removed the Airbus jets from its fleet.
 All ten Airbus A319 jets were taken out of service in mid-2020 due to insufficient demand and low-profit margins due to the COVID-19 pandemic.
 The fleet of 53 A320 jets was slowly removed from service as leases expired and new 737s were purchased, with the final jet going out of service in January 2023.
 The airline's ten remaining Airbus A321neo jets are scheduled to be removed from service by the end of 2023, as part of their fleet simplification plan to revert to an all-Boeing fleet.

 In January 2021, Alaska Airlines took delivery of its first 737 MAX 9, registered N913AK.

 In January 2023, Alaska Horizon operated their last Bombardier Q400 flight.

-In September 2023, Alaska Airlines operated their last Airbus A321neo flight under AS1126.
-This was the last Airbus flight for Alaska Airlines.

 In June 2024, Alaska began retirement of their Boeing 737-900 fleet, with the last retired in late 2025.